-FS 501 Gender and Sexuality
+FS 529 Ministry Issues in Gender and Human Sexuality

 FS 511 Cultural and Ethnic Issues

 Students who complete this curriculum with a 2.5 or higher GPA will be awarded the Certificate in Marriage and Family Enrichment.
 Depending on the courses chosen, they may also meet partial academic requirements of the National Council on Family Relations for their certification program in family life education.
 Students who are admitted to a degree program after receiving this certificate may be able to apply courses completed for this certificate toward a nonclinical degree program in the School of Psychology or the School of Theology (if appropriate to the curriculum, and subject to certain degree requirements, such as residency or distance learning restrictions).
 The certificate is not awarded to any student already in a degree program.